 - Be aware of the two week transfer window: If you were offered a place at MTU and think you would like to study on a different course at the Institute, in some instances, this can be facilitated.

 Only CAO applicants who have accepted and registered for a place to the first year of a course for the current academic year are eligible to apply for transfer.

 Students must have attained the cut-off points and entry requirements for the course they wish to transfer to.
 There must be available places on the course.
 Some courses have a restricted number of places and transfers will not be considered to these courses.
 Your Head of Department is the best person to consult with about this option.
 The deadline is Friday 28th September at 4pm.

 - Inform yourself of important deadlines (Oct 31st & Feb 28th): Depending on your circumstances and when you decide to officially withdraw from college, there may be financial implications should you decide to return to full time education at a later stage.
 You should contact the Fees & Grants Office in the Admin Building to understand what charges may apply to you in the future.

-Be aware of CIT's formal withdrawal process.
+Be aware of MTU's formal withdrawal process.

 - Students who wish to withdraw from their course must notify the Admissions Office by completing the online withdrawal form.

 - Students who are deferring their course should complete the deferral form and submit it to the Admissions Office before October 31st in Semester 1.
 Only in exceptional circumstances will an application for a deferral be considered after this date.